 An application based on asynchronous communication implements a loosely coupled design, much better so than one based purely on synchronous method calls.
 The sender and recipient can be implemented without regards to the details of how the events are propagated, allowing the interfaces to focus on the content of the communication.
 This leads to an implementation which is easier to extend, evolve and maintain, giving you more flexibility and reducing maintenance cost. (p3)

 I have discussed the relationship between cohesion and coupling in a published paper .
 I have argued the opposite way.
 To achieve high cohesion and low coupling the synchronized approach offers more control than the asynchronous.
 Of course, and this is default: needed asynchronisms must be implemented when they are needed to cover the spec.
-But the processes that are not close to I/O are basically synchronous.
+But those software processes (or tasks) that are not close to I/O are basically synchronous.

 I remember back in the nineties, we developed products with transputers from Inmos in the UK.
 They had four high speed links (20 Mb/s!) and could be booted and debugged from any of them.
-They could be connected any way we liked (and could, via the four links), and there was a configurer language.
+They could be connected any way we liked (and could, via the four links), and there was a configuration language.
 There also was a router chip.
 It had loops to place processes on processors, and links were connected.
 The code that was being placed was written with no regard to where it should run.
 Except the I/O-close processes.
-When we got the Virtual Channel Router from the University of Southampton another level of connectivity was introduced: we could connect channels as well, that is – channels between individual proccesses on processors.
+When we got the Virtual Channel Router from the University of Southampton another level of connectivity was introduced: we could connect channels as well, that is – channels between individual processes on processors.
 The channels were routed across the links in invisible bundles.
-(A company called XMOS these days have a transputer-like processor, I have described its deterministic thread behaviour (even if the XC language has selective choice which may resolve nondeterministically), in a blog note (Nondeterminism).
-The inventor of the transputer and the XMOS processors is the same man: David May.)
+(A company called XMOS these days have a transputer-like processor, I have described its deterministic thread behaviour (even if the xC language has selective choice which may resolve nondeterministically), in a blog note (Nondeterminism).

 Of course the internals of each component is made with no regard as to how the messages are propagated.
 In some of my listed blog notes and papers I have discussed WYSIWYG semantics .
 For the asynchronous case, which does not have WYSIWYG semantics – any one process must know how all the other processes that it receives input from (or communicates with) are coded there, to code my process here.
 The Message Sequence (protocol) is not enough, what you see (in here) is not what you get (because you have to know more than the protocol: when can this message happen?)
 (See BitReactive below, they have automatic formal verification of all aspects of an API).
 Also (and this is perhaps even more important) one cannot say that an event (message) cannot happen in this state (but one can save it).
 And one cannot hinder a sender to change state (again and again) after it has sent a message to this process.
 So a possible session between processes becomes quite complex to code, since any one (not wanted) message can come in between.